altsoph/Transformers-in-the-loop/README.md

   * `compare_pair_by_gpt.py` does the same but using GPT-2 model.

 ### How can I run it?
-* Use the input file in .tsv format with two columns -- each with one of sentences to compare
+* Use the input file in .tsv format with two columns -- each with one of the sentences to compare.
 * Run scripts like this:

 ```python scripts/compare_pair_by_bert.py --input_file datasets/real_positive_or_negative_with_any.tsv --output_file results.tsv```